jcervas/redistricting/TN-House-2022/readme.md

 | 4_8580 | 36 | 74 | 28 | 9.9% | 2.6% |
 | 3_9865 | 36 | 74 | 28 | 9.9% | 2.6% |

 _Note: Each simulated plan has 5 Counties split added since there are five urban counties not simulated.
-For Apple plans 36 County Splits are added, and for Orange plans, 37 County Splits are added.
+For "Apple" plans, 36 County Splits are added, and for "Orange" plans, 37 County Splits are added.
 TN County Splits are the same.
 Overall and Mean deviations are reported for the simulated districts only._

 ### TN_Orange_Test_1_9383 {#fig-1_9383}